 The Wild Plum is another very popular tree in Gauteng, being regularly used on sidewalks and in shopping centres.
 It tends to form a very wide, round and dense crown, and for this reason is generally unsuitable for small spaces.

-Vachellia/Senegalia sp. (formerly Acacia) are wonderful species to have in your garden, especially if you enjoy the bushveld and are wanting to recreate that particular habitat in your home.
-(Their names have changed recently – controversially – from Acacia).
-Most of these species have aggressive root systems, and some can grow into very large specimens.
-The beautiful Vachellia xanthophloea (Fever Tree) has become ubiquitous in Gauteng, and is regularly used in gardens, shopping centres, along sidewalks and in corporate office parks.
+Acacia (=Vachellia/Senegalia) species are wonderful trees to have in your garden, especially if you enjoy the bushveld and are wanting to recreate that particular biome in your home.
+Most species of Acacia have aggressive root systems though, and some can grow into very large specimens.
+The beautiful Acacia (=Vachellia) xanthophloea (Fever Tree) has become ubiquitous in Gauteng, and is regularly used in gardens, shopping centres, along sidewalks and in corporate office parks.
 Despite its frequent use and beautiful colouration, we would advise owners of small gardens to avoid the temptation to plant it and rather consider smaller species with less aggressive root systems.
-Take a closer look at the surface roots of a Fever Tree the next time you see one, and keep in mind that that is what it will try to do in your home!
+Take a closer look at the surface roots of a Fever Tree the next time you see one, and keep in mind that that is what it may try to do in your home.

 Feel free to comment on the above trees, and if you think we've missed one do let us know what it is and why you feel it merits a mention.